nevir/groc/README.md

 Writing documentation is _hard_; hopefully groc helps to streamline the process for you!

+## Known Issues

+* Groc does not fare well with files that have very long line lengths (minimized JavaScript being the prime offender).
+Make sure that you exclude them!

 ## What's in the works?

 Groc wants to: